-Challenge Response Authentication: What it is and How to Enable it
+Challenge-Response Authentication: What It Is and How to Enable It

-Challenge Response Authentication Mechanism is also called CRAM.
-It refers to a set of protocols that helps validate actions to protect digital assets and services from unauthorized access.
+Challenge-response authentication refers to a set of protocols that helps validate actions to protect digital assets and services from unauthorized access.
 This protocol usually has two components – a question and a response – where a verifier presents a challenge to a user, who must provide a correct answer for authentication.
 Challenge-response protocols can be as simple as a password or a dynamically generated request.

-Types of challenge-response mechanisms
+Types of challenge-response authentication mechanisms (CRAM)

-In the digital realm, there are two main types of challenges as described below:
+In the digital realm, there are two main types of challenges, as described below:

 Examples of challenge-response authentication systems